-- 16.1 (a) The employer shall display on a roster, in a place conveniently accessible to employees: - (i) the ordinary hours of work for each employee; - (ii) each sleepover; and - (iii) ADO's where applicable. - (b) The roster shall be displayed two weeks prior to the commencing date of the first working period in any roster subject to sub-clause (c). - (c) In the case of Home Care Employees, alternative means of communicating the roster and changes to the roster, such as telephone communication, direct contact, mail, email or facsimile will be accepted. - (d) Sub-clause (a) shall not make it obligatory for the employer to display any roster of ordinary hours of work of members of the casual or relieving staff. - 16.2 (a) A roster may be altered at any time so as to enable the service of the organisation to be carried on where another employee is absent from duty on account of illness or in an emergency.
-Where such alteration involves an employee working on a day which would have been his or her rostered day off, such employee may elect to be paid at overtime rates or have a day off in lieu which shall be mutually arranged. - (b) Sub-clause (a) shall not apply where the only change to the roster of a parttime employee is the mutually agreed addition of extra hours to be worked such that the part-time employee still has four rostered days off in that fortnight, as the case may be.
+- 16.1 (a) The employer shall make available for each employee, in a form accessible to the employee, a roster which includes the following information: - (i) the ordinary hours of work for each employee; - (ii) each sleepover; and - (iii) ADO's where applicable. - (b) The roster shall be displayed two weeks prior to the commencing date of the first working period in any roster subject to sub-clause (c). - (c) The roster and changes to the roster may be communicated to an employee in a range of ways including: hard copy in a place conveniently accessible to an employee; telephone; direct contact; mail; email; text message or facsimile. - (d) Sub-clause (a) shall not make it obligatory for the employer to display any roster of ordinary hours of work of members of the casual or relieving staff.

+- 16.2 (a) Notwithstanding clause 16.1, a roster may be altered at any time: - (i) so as to enable the service of the organisation to be carried on; - (A) where another employee is un-expectedly absent from duty; or - (B) in the event of an emergency; or - (ii) in accordance with clause 16.3 Client Cancellation; or - (iii) where the employer and employee/s affected agree.